isomerpages/mindef-sg101/_economy/surviving-our-independence/1959-1965-early-economic-strategies.md

 ## Surviving Our Independence
 ![Alt text for image on Isomer site](/images/economy/Screenshot%202020-10-19.png)

 In 1959, Singapore achieved self-governance after years of struggle.
 The People’s Action Party (PAP) was voted into power in the Legislative Assembly general election, becoming the first full elected government of the self-governing state of Singapore on 5 June 1959.
-Mr Lee Kuan Yew was appointed the first Prime Minister.
+Lee Kuan Yew was appointed the first Prime Minister.

 #### 1959-1965: Early Economic Strategies
 ![Alt text for image on Isomer site](/images/economy/Screenshot%202020-10-28.png) (Image: A scene of a typical squalid side street in the Central Area; Housing Development Board Annual Report 1965 via [BookSG](https://eresources.nlb.gov.sg/printheritage/detail/daa435c7-799e-4a0c-9ee4-376a31ab9f4a.aspx))

 The new government faced huge problems almost immediately.
-While Singapore had recovered from the devastation of World War II, the country was hardly in fit shape: the city centre was overcrowded, buildings were deteriorating, and nearly 70 per cent of the population lived in slums.
+While Singapore had recovered from the devastation of World War II, the country was derelict: the city centre was overcrowded, buildings were deteriorating, and nearly 70 per cent of the population lived in slums.
 Moreover, the economy was largely trade-based.
 As there was hardly any local industry to create meaningful jobs for a growing population, unemployment rate was in the double digits.

-The economy became a key priority for the new government.
-The founding leaders of Singapore had in place two key economic strategies.
-One, rapid industrialisation, and two, merger with Malaysia.
+The economy thus became a key priority.
+The founding leaders of Singapore had in place two key economic strategies: rapid industrialisation and merger with the Federation of Malaya, North Borneo, and Sarawak.

 ![Alt text for image on Isomer site](/images/economy/1320585.jpg) (Image: Map of Malaysia, 1963-1965; National Museum of Singapore via [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1320585))